ArpanHait/AGENTIC_RAG/README.md

-# 🤖 AI Conversational Agent
+# 🤖 AI Conversational Agent RAG

 A simple yet powerful conversational AI agent powered by Google Gemini 2.5 Flash.
 Built with Streamlit for an intuitive chat interface.